taiscoding/knowledge-base-system/docs/faq.md

 ### Why am I seeing "Resource temporarily unavailable" errors?
 This may indicate that a circuit breaker is open.
 Check the circuit breaker status and consider using fallback options or waiting for recovery.

+### Why is the web interface not loading properly?
+Check for:
+- Browser console errors (F12 to open developer tools)
+- API server running and accessible
+- Node.js version compatibility (16+ required)
+- Missing npm packages (run `npm install` again)

+### How do I restart the web interface after changes?
+The development server should automatically reload on changes.
+If it doesn't:
+1. Stop both frontend and backend servers (Ctrl+C)
+2. Restart the backend: `cd web_interface/backend && python main.py`
+3. Restart the frontend: `cd web_interface/frontend && npm start`

+## Mobile Support

+### Can I use the Knowledge Base System on mobile devices?
+Yes, the web interface is responsive and works on mobile browsers.
+It automatically adapts to different screen sizes and touch interfaces.

+### Are there mobile apps available?
+There are no native mobile apps yet, but the web interface is designed to work well on mobile devices.
+Native mobile applications are planned for future releases.

 ## Support and Community

 ### Where can I get help?
 - Check the documentation: [User Guide](user_guide.md), [API Reference](api.md)
+- View web interface documentation: [Web Interface Docs](../web_interface/frontend/docs/README.md)
 - Open issues on GitHub
 - Join the community forum at [community.knowledgebase.dev](https://community.knowledgebase.dev)